-Natural Gas System Rebuild
+Natural Gas System Post-Katrina Rebuild

 Frequently Asked Questions

-When will my neighborhood be repaired/rebuilt?
+When will the gas system in my neighborhood be replaced?

 Click here for a map of the areas to be replaced.

 The purple areas are where low pressure remains.
 The yellow areas indicate where replacement work is either in progress or will start in the near future.
 As yellow areas are completed, they will become green.

 Will my gas service be interrupted?

 Customers will be notified about the work schedule by mail, door hangers or by a visit from an Entergy representative.
 Customers will experience a minimal gas service interruption while their gas meter is transferred from the old system to the new system.